magmide/magmide/posts/intro-verification-logic-in-magmide.md

   // core is literally just a "portable assembly language",
   // so it doesn't have growable lists or strings by default!
   // think of core in the same way as `no_std` in rust
-  // we hope rust itself will someday be reimplemented and formally verified using magma!
+  // we hope rust itself will someday be reimplemented and formally verified using magmide!

 // the type system is very similar to rust
 // you can declare type aliases: